2160032/coursera-ds-capstone/capstone.md

 ## Summary

-A model and algorithms for text prediction are constructed.
+This document summarizes work done to construct, test and optimize a model for text prediction.

+A body of sample texts consisting of ~4M documents including tweets, news articles and blog posts are loaded and exploratory analysis performed.
+Sets of n-grams are extracted from the body of text, predictive algorithms built, and various approaches for improving predictive accuracy refined.

+A cursory analysis of the dataset was presented in the [https://github.com/pchuck/coursera-ds-capstone/blob/master/milestone.md](Milestone 1) report.

 This is the final capstone project for the Johns Hopkins data science specialization certification series.

-In this dynamic document, the body of sample texts is loaded, exploratory analysis performed and a model and algorithm for word prediction built.

-The [Capstone Dataset](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip) sample texts include content captured from blogs, new sources and twitter.
+The corpus for the analysis is available at [Capstone Dataset](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip).